ba-ramirez-tech/csm-workflows-tool/README.md

 ## Status

-Active development — Phases 1-7 of 11 complete.
-Built in collaboration with AI-assisted development (Cursor + Claude).
+Active development - Phases 1-7 of 11 complete.
+Built in collaboration with AI-assisted development (Cursor + ClaudeCode)

+Currently documenting all dev processes to build self-paced learning materials to enhance my understanding of the technical aspects behind it.

 ## Author

 **B.A.
-Ramirez** — Travel industry professional now evolving in IT and building tech solutions that save time and money.
+Ramirez** - Travel industry professional now evolving in IT and building tech solutions that save time and money.